kevinvanhove/angular-structure-styleguide/README.md

 ### The require property
 A directive, and consequently a component, has a require property available on the definition object.
 Using this property and requiring another component will give you a reference to that components controller.

-This allows you to expose an api on a parent component and make available it's methods in any child component.
+This allows you to expose an api on a parent component and make available it's methods to any child component.

 #### Code examples
 Exposing the api methods, `addBook()` and `getBooks()` on the root component.
 These methods will be called to get a list of visited books and to add a new book to the list.